-- To reduce fog build up on the windshield during humid weather, select (defrost) or (floor/defrost). - To reduce humidity build up inside the vehicle, do not drive with the system OFF or with (recirculated air) engaged and A/C off. - Do not put objects under the front seats that will interfere with the airflow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."
+- To reduce fog build up on the windshield during humid weather, select (defrost) or (floor/defrost). - To reduce humidity build up inside the vehicle, do not drive with the system OFF or with (recirculated air) engaged and A/C off. - Do not put objects under the front seats that will interfere with the airflow to the back seats by blocking the air from the rear seat floor vents. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."